 Known as glass sponges, they are exclusively marine organisms and enjoy a worldwide distribution at depths between 10 and 6000 meters, though they are most commonly encountered in cold waters (2-11o C) on deep-sea (>200 meters) substrates where they survive by filter feeding.

-While the skeletal structure of theses sponges is clearly defined, the surrounding adult soft tissues are syncytial.
-This means that their cells are fused resulting in a single ‘mega-cell’ with many nuclei but few (if any) internal borders.
+While the skeletal structure of theses sponges is clearly defined, the surrounding adult soft tissues are syncytial; their cells are fused, resulting in a single ‘mega-cell’ with many nuclei but few (if any) internal borders.
 Such intimate connectivity among cells has its advantages and it has been demonstrated that sponges can use syncytial tissues to propagate electrical impulses much like a nervous system.

 References and Further Reading: